12 million trees to capture our remaining emissions

 - further stimulate agricultural production on the spot - including a honey farm and a manioc processing plant - to make it easier for the local population to provide their own food, and possibly commercialise these products in the long term

 - meet the needs that occur over the course of the project.
 We are thinking of an exchange programme between Colruyt Group workers and the local Congolese community, but also of lessons in schools, forest management courses and initiatives concerning water and energy.

-Our partnership with the local organisations CADIM (Centre d’Appui au Développement Intégral Mbankana) and Faja Lobi is crucial within the forestry project.
+Our partnership with the local organisation CADIM (Centre d’Appui au Développement Intégral Mbankana) is crucial within the forestry project.
 They already have several years of experience with agriculture and forestry projects in the same region.